In A Nutshell

 Kurt Vonnegut is probably most associated with the 1960s and its crazy experimental fiction.
-But before he became popular with Bohemians and hippies, Vonnegut was a soldier, fighting in World War II as an American advance infantry scout in the 106th Division.
+But before he became popular with Bohemians and hippies and the literati, Vonnegut was a soldier, fighting in World War II as an American advance infantry scout in the 106th Division.
 Vonnegut was captured by the Germans and brought to Dresden.
 On February 13, 1945, while Vonnegut was in Dresden as an American POW (prisoner of war), Allied bombers dropped a huge wave of "incendiary devices" on the city—bombs made of super explosive materials like phosphorus and jellied petroleum (a.k.a. napalm for you Vietnam War buffs out there).

 Dresden went up in flames and pretty much the entire city was destroyed.
 This single firebombing had a death toll, the novel tells us, of 135,000 people, though there is some debate about actual numbers.
 (Read more about Dresden here.)

-A common topic of discussion over here on the Shmoop couch after we have just finished watching an episode of America's Next Top Model or Project Runway is that life is not fair.
+A common topic of discussion over here on the Shmoop couch while watching an episode of RuPaul's Drag Race or The Bachelorette is that life is not fair.
 In fact, you may have noticed that life is often actively cruel.
-Our favorite models get dinged early, talented singers come in second on American Idol… the injustice of it all!
+Our favorite contestants get dinged early, talented singers come in second on The Voice… the injustice of it all!

 Slaughterhouse-Five is a book about war, but even more than that, it's about what comes after war, when someone who has lived through it has to rebuild his sense of self.
 Billy's trips to the alien planet Tralfamadore and his fanboy relationship with sci-fi author Kilgore Trout are way more extreme than our weekly Top Model catharsis.
 But it's a difference of degree rather than kind.